 What is an endoscopy?

-An endoscope is a long, thin and flexible instrument used to perform endoscopy.
+An endoscope is a long, thin and flexible instrument used to perform veterinary endoscopy procedures.
 The endoscopic procedure is an investigative procedure to view internal structures and diagnose illness.
 At the end of the tube are a light and a camera so that we can record and take still images of the internal structures for medical reference and your interest.
 These images are viewed throughout the procedure then saved to your record.
 Endoscopy is less invasive than surgery and therefore highly recommended.

-What can endoscopy be used for?
+What can diagnostic endoscopy procedures be used for?

-As well as diagnosing illness and disease, endoscopy is used to show foreign bodies, tumours and internal structures so that we can differentiate whether the structures are normal or abnormal.
+As well as diagnosing illness and disease, diagnostic endoscopy is used to show foreign bodies, tumours and internal structures so that we can differentiate whether the structures are normal or abnormal.
 More sophisticated veterinarian endoscopes have fibreoptic fibres which conduct the light to the far end, which gives much better illumination.
 Some endoscopes also have a biopsy facility, where small samples of the skin are removed using forceps to send to external pathology services for further investigation.

-Is endoscopy an option for my pet?
+Is the use of an endoscope an option for my pet?

 Our veterinary surgeons will determine whether or not an endoscopy is an option for your pet, however, some of the following symptoms are suitable for endoscopy;